CUSTER'S REVENGE (ATARI 2600)

 There was no shortage of video games to buy in the shops back in the 80s, especially if you owned a ZX Spectrum or C64.
 But do you remember spending an age deciding which game to buy with your hard-earned cash, only to find that you had made a very bad decision when you got home?

 Released on 13th October 1982 for the Atari 2600, Custer's Revenge not only featured dreadful playability, but was also one of the most controversial games of its time.
-Looking at the screenshot, it's very hard to believe that a game with such basic graphics could stir up so much trouble, but it was really the whole concept of the game that really caused uproar.
+Looking at the screenshot, it's very hard to believe that a game with such crude and blocky graphics could stir up so much trouble, but it was really the whole concept of the game that really caused uproar.

 The adult title was released by Mystique under the Swedish Erotica banner, and stated "Not to be sold to minors", but the fact that this was a video game that children may get their hands on was bound to cause controversy.